 +In the above example code, the first line imports the standard yt functions,

-+followed by defining the gas mesh file.
-It's loaded only through level 3,
++followed by defining the gas mesh file, and load it only through level 3,

-+but grids particles on to meshes on level 2 and higher.
++but gridding particles through on to meshes on level 2 and higher.
 Finally,

 +we create a data container and ask it to gather the particle_type array.
 In

 +this case type==0 is for the most highly-refined dark matter particle, and